RubyLearning/blog/content/post/2007/07/13/tutorial-introduction-to-aws-for-ruby-developers.md

 ---
-title: 'Tutorial: Introduction to AWS for Ruby Developers'
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-07-13"
-layout: post
 categories:
 - rails
 - ruby
+date: 2007-07-13
+layout: post
+title: 'Tutorial: Introduction to AWS for Ruby Developers'
 ---

 Today’s web-based applications are required to provide more storage, more compute power, and a greater level of reliability than ever before.<!--more-->
 With a pay-as-you-go model, Amazon Web Services, combined with freely